 On March 29, 2022, the Company and certain of its subsidiaries who are party to the Fortress Convertible Note Agreement entered into a First Amendment and Waiver to Senior Secured Convertible Note Purchase and Guarantee Agreement and Other Note Documents relating to the Fortress Convertible Note Agreement and the Convertible Notes (the "March 2022 Fortress Convertible Note Agreement Amendment") to, among other things, amend the financial covenants included in the Fortress Convertible Note Agreement, amend the conversion price of the Convertible Notes and amend the optional redemption provisions of the Convertible Notes.
-On May 18, 2023, the Company and certain of its subsidiaries who are party to the Fortress Convertible Note Agreement entered into a Limited Waiver and Consent, Third Amendment to Senior Secured Convertible Note Purchase and Guarantee Agreement and Reaffirmation of Note Documents (the "May 2023 Fortress Convertible Note Agreement Amendment") to, among other things, (i) provide for certain consents relating to the Company's previously disclosed divestiture of Mimosa, (ii) waive certain existing events of default under the Fortress Convertible Note Agreement in the limited manner set forth therein, (iii) imposed a \$2.5 million fee, which was capitalized to increase the aggregate principal amount of the Convertible Notes to \$52.5 million, (iv) increase the interest rate applicable to the Convertible Notes to 10.00%, and (v) provide for additional fees related to the Fortress Convertible Note Purchase Agreement and the Convertible Notes.
-On May 28, 2023, the Company reissued \$52.5 million aggregate principal amount of Convertible Notes.
+On May 18, 2023, the Company and certain of its subsidiaries who are party to the Fortress Convertible Note Agreement entered into a Limited Waiver and Consent, Third Amendment to Senior Secured Convertible Note Purchase and Guarantee Agreement and Reaffirmation of Note Documents (the "May 2023 Fortress Convertible Note Agreement Amendment") to, among other things, (i) provide for certain consents relating to the Company's previously disclosed divestiture of Mimosa, (ii) waive certain existing events of default under the Fortress Convertible Note Agreement in the limited manner set forth therein, (iii) imposed a \$2.5 million fee, which was capitalized to increase the aggregate principal amount of the Convertible Notes to \$52.5 million, (iv) increase the interest rate applicable to the Convertible Notes to 10.00%, and (v) provide for additional fees related to the Fortress Convertible Notes.
+On August 11, 2023, the Company and certain of its subsidiaries who are party to the Fortress Convertible Note Agreement entered into a Consent and Partial Release and Fourth Amendment to Note Documents relating to the Fortress Convertible Note Agreement and the Convertible Notes (the "August 2023 Fortress Convertible Note Agreement Amendment") pursuant to which the parties agreed to, among other things, certain consents, releases, and conforming amendments related to the Company's previously disclosed divest